-Blogger allows for multiple authors, who can either be Admins or simply Authors who have no ability to make site level changes.
+Blogger allows for multiple authors who can either be Admins or simply Authors that have no ability to make site level changes.

 To change the author name of a published post (and even drafted one), you’re limited to two choices:

 - Updating the Linked Profile Name’s

 - Republishing the Posts with a Different Name

 Therefore if you’re the author, you can easily change the author name of all the posts and pages you’ve published by simply updating your respective profile with the preferred name (however this unfortunately doesn’t update the name in published comments):

 Should the author be another user, you can try convincing them to update their profiles name to a name you want.
 This is a reasonable request assuming they no longer use Blogger and their profile is not linked to their main Google Account.

 If they’re using Google+, you could convince them to switch to the Blogger specific profile and update this profile instead.
 Doing this will leave their Google+ profile names unchanged.
 This is a must now since the shutdown of Google+.

 If these two options are not feasible, your only recourse is to republish the posts with the preferred name.

 Republishing the posts with a profile using the preferred name is the only alternative should updating the name be out of the question.
 The posts can be republished by either: